 |Oregon law requires all personal property be valued at 100 percent of its real market value unless exempt by statutes.
 Personal property is taxable in the county where it is located and has more or less come to rest as of the assessment date, January 1 at 1 a.m.
 Oregon Revised Statute 307.020 defines both personal and intangible personal property.
 Intangible personal property is not taxable.
 Inventories are items of tangible personal property, which are held for sale in the ordinary course of business and are exempt from taxation.
 Household goods, furniture, clothing, tools, and equipment exclusively for personal use in your home are also exempt from taxation. |

-Each individual, partnership, firm, or corporation that has taxable personal property must file a return by March 1 unless they have requested and been granted an extension.
-The extension request must be in writing and submitted on or before February 15.
+Each individual, partnership, firm, or corporation that has taxable personal property must file a return by March 15.
 The return filed with the appropriate authority must contain a full listing of all assets, date of acquisition, cost, and a statement of real market value.
 This listing must include items that have fully been depreciated, in storage, or expensed.
 It is the responsibility of the taxpayer to obtain a copy of the return and make the filing.
-If the assessed value of your taxable property is less than $16,000, the assessor may cancel the tax assessment for that year.
+If the assessed value of your taxable property is less than $16,500, the assessor may cancel the tax assessment for that year.
 You must file a return each year regardless and make your declaration.

 All returns that are filed late receive a penalty.
 The penalty is a percentage of the taxes and is 5%, 25%, or 50% depending on how late the return is filed.